Fire Station Construction Updates

 We are a group of local residents who care deeply about the place we call home.
 The Row River Valley is a beautiful, rugged, and rural area with a strong spirit of community.
 At the Row River Valley Community Partnership, we work together to build a safer, stronger, and more connected future for everyone who lives here.

-Our mission is rooted in education, prevention, and preparedness.
-We support emergency response efforts and develop programs that improve the well-being and quality of life in our valley.
+Our mission is rooted in caring for the lands and waters that sustains us and our downstream communities, environmental awareness and education, fire prevention, and disaster preparedness.
+We support our newly-formed Row River Rural Fire District in their emergency response efforts and develop programs that improve the well-being and quality of life in our valley.
 That includes promoting wildfire resilience, helping neighbors stay safe during emergencies, and creating opportunities for people to connect and support one another.

-Over the past few years, we have helped bring attention to the urgent need for emergency services and wildfire mitigation in our area.
-Together, with tremendous community support, we were instrumental in establishing the Row River Rural Fire Protection District through a successful public vote.
-We have also secured two generous land donations for future fire stations, one, our main station, in central Dorena from a private local donor, and another from Weyerhaeuser to serve as an satellite unmanned station in Disston at the corner of Layng Creek Road and Brice Creek Road.
-Currently, we are actively working with local government and funders for the construction of these stations.
+Over the past few years, residents have helped bring attention to the urgent need for emergency services and wildfire mitigation in our area.
+Together, with tremendous community commitment, our residents were instrumental in establishing the Row River Rural Fire Protection District through a successful public vote.
+Together, we have also secured two generous land donations for future fire stations, one, our main station, in central Dorena from a private local donor, and another from Weyerhaeuser to serve as an satellite unmanned station in Disston at the corner of Layng Creek Road and Brice Creek Road.
+We are actively seeking partnerships with local government, funders, and corporate partners to support construction of these stations.

-We continue to raise funds for emergency equipment, support neighborhood outreach, and connect with vulnerable residents.
+The Row River Valley Community Partnership continues to grow and raise funds for emergency equipment, support neighborhood outreach, household mitigation and connect with our vulnerable residents.
 Our community faces real challenges.
 Many people live on fixed or limited incomes.
 Wildfire risk is high.
 Emergency services have been historically out of reach for many.
-We believe in facing these challenges together.
+We believe in facing these challenges together – and we put that belief into action.

 We invite you to be a part of this effort.
 Whether you have professional skills to share, ideas to contribute, time to volunteer, or simply want to stay informed, your involvement matters.
 We welcome new partnerships, open communication, and fresh perspectives.
 Our work is ongoing, and it is powered by the people who live here.